telerik/ajax-docs/general-information/controlling-visual-appearance/fonts.md

 ## Font-weight specifics
-Regarding the font-weight: If you increase the font-size to 16px, 20px or even larger, it is recommend to set **font-weight: 100** on the page.
+Regarding the font-weight: If you increase the font-size to 16px, 20px or even larger, it is recommended to set **font-weight: 100** on the page.
 This applies particularly for **BlackMetroTouch** and **MetroTouch** skins.

 ## Font-icon size